peter2233finn/youtube-playlist-downloader/README.md

 '''bash
 pkg update && pkg install yt-dlp ffmpeg
-...or simply run the update function
+...or simply run the update function built into the script

 ## Usage